 A study was conducted that involved 500 millennials and their ideas and consumption of alcoholic drinks.
 Half of the older professional millennial population between 27 – 33 years reported to be drinking in restaurants.
 Conversely, only 8% of professional millennials reported consuming alcoholic beverages at home.
 At restaurants, 75% of this older millennial group reported that they enjoy ordering an alcoholic drink with their meal.
 This data presents a challenge in a society where most of the young people are into drinking.
 As they continue to enter into professional work and reach the peak of their careers, most of them would be earning a substantial pay which gives them the purchasing power to do as they please.

-The U.S. alcoholic drinks market makes about $212 billion out of sales each year.
+The U.S. alcoholic drinks market makes about 12 billion out of sales each year.
 Although millennials only make around a quarter of adults aged above 21, they still consume over 35% of the total beer consumption in the United States.
 As more millennials turn 21, the alcoholic beverages industry is always keen to scrutinize their drinking habits with a clear mind.
 Millennials also account for 32% of all spirit consumption in the U.S. All these statistics prove how millennials are defining factors in alcohol consumption within the United States.
-Most of them are now vouching for small batched drinks which are cheaper and easily accessible.
+Most of them are now vouching for small batched drinks that are cheaper and easily accessible.

 The National Institute on Alcohol Abuse and Alcoholism states that young adults make up 31% of all alcoholics.
 Just like how parents and older generations drink at home after a long day, so do millennials.
 However, they drink more during the weekends and any other event that involves a good time.
 The craft beer and craft cocktails made today can create an even larger drinking culture and status than ever before.
 Today’s college-age kids take more alcohol, college students drink more, and even young professionals in the job market drink excess alcohol than previous generations.